A 12-Step Program for Privacy Incident Response Planning

 - Provide evidence of a decision-making and notification process that is consistent and accurate enough to satisfy regulators.

-To create a mature incident response process, an organization needs to have these things in place:
+To create a mature privacy program, an organization needs to include these things as part of its incident response plan:

 Step 10: Establish clear procedures for incident response.
 Roles need to be clear, especially the coordination and division of responsibilities between the IT and privacy team members.